Frequently Asked Mortgage Questions (and some useful Videos)

 10. What if I'd like to build a home?

 Building a new home is a really exciting process, although obviously a little longer time-wise than purchasing a home already built.
 The banks usually have a few extra conditions to tick off, but we have these covered and can guide you through the process from start to finish.

 The great news for first home buyers is that some home and land packages are exempt from Reserve Bank rules around lending and the government does contribute more funds towards building your first home via the Home Start Grant.

 We have a great easy to understand construction finance guide which will let you know what's normally required and how we can help.

 Some Handy Videos to Check Out

 On the video to the right you will hear Adam talk about why you should be fixing your home loan and how we can help to do this for you and save you money in the process.

-Get in touch on email@example.com if you would like to discuss this further
+Get in touch with the My Mortgage team about fixing your home home if you would like to discuss this further.

 With all of the confusion over Government Valuations/Rating Valuations/Capital Values hopefully this video can clear up what these actually are and how they can be relevant to you when you're buying a property.